Being Human: Ancient and Modern Perspectives on Humanity

 Students cannot register to attend individual events: students register themselves for the entire programme.
 There are 60 places available, 30 in Manchester and surrounding area and 30 in Huddersfield and the surrounding area.

-Applications are open from June 17th to July 19th 2019.
-(Applications will re-open for a short period of time in September to enable Sixth Form Colleges to advertise to their new Year 12 cohorts.)
+Applications are open from June 17th to October 21st.
 Before applying, please check with your school and parent(s)/guardian(s) that you would be able to travel to the seminars and attend the March residential.
 If you are successful in gaining a place, you and your nominated teacher will be contacted with the full details of the programme.

 Develop the critical thinking and problem-solving skills you will need for your humanities degree!
 Each session will be led by an Oxford academic and run by a minimum of two Oxford staff.
 The sessions will be discussion based and will involve tackling engaging big questions through a mixture of philosophy, linguistics, literature, history, art and archaeology.